 Tip 1: Get yo-self edu-ma-cated!
-I have to admit I had a good start in life, having studied Media Arts and Journalism in college, writing always came easily to me.
+I have to admit I had a good start in life, having studied Media Arts and Journalism in college writing always came easily to me.
 Originally I really wanted to just focus on video work since I am a filmmaker, but somehow the writing work just naturally happened.
 So I would suggest if you want to write, take a few classes, and just write, write, write, and before you know it, it will be effortless!
-For the fashion side of things, have a handful of your favorite sites that you love to browse through, and just always stay updated each day, all the time!
-You must, if this is going to be your niche!
+For the fashion side of things, keep up-to-date with a handful of your favorite sites, and that way you can stay updated on the latest and greatest all the time.
+You must stay current if this is going to be your niche!

 Tip 2: Make sure you LOVE it!
 When you begin writing, you must choose a niche (or a few niches) and stick to these no matter what.
-People like to work with people who specialized in what they are after.
+People like to work with people who are specialized.
 Also, if you specialize, then you have less to do as far as keeping up with the “latest and greatest” of everything!
-Most importantly, you must love it, because then it will not be a chore!
+Most importantly, you must love it, because then it will not be a chore.
 If you get to write about (and research) things you love, this will not feel like a job!

 Tip 5: Get internet famous.
-By this I mean, get YOUR OWN BLOG started as well, and keep it regular.
-No less than 3 posts per week, and after a year you will definitely see the benefits and some money will start trickling in for sure!
-Make sure you have a logo, and you really brand yourself in your niche are as a fashionista.
+By this I mean, GET YOUR OWN BLOG and most importantly, keep it regular.
+No less than 3 posts per week, and after a year you will definitely see the benefits and some money will start trickling in for sure.
+Make sure you have a logo, and brand yourself in your chosen niche as a fashionista.
 Even more importantly, OWN your title as a fashionista!
 Update your Instagram account all the time, or whichever social media you choose as your main social media tool, but do not get bogged down trying to be on every single social media site… it’s too draining!
 Make sure you always interact with your readers, or other Instagrammers in my case, and always be friendly and go out of your way.
-Remember, one of these people could be your contact to the next level!
+Remember, one of these people could be your contact to the next level.
 Plus, you’ll make loads of great friends along the way!

 What I have realized with myself, and with other fellow fashionista bloggers, is that the ones who are regular and persevere the most, get the results!
 Give it a year or two of full time passion and cheap as chips work, but I promise you it will pay off!